-The short answer is quite possibly.
-Remember that dust mites are microscopic organisms that love warm, humid and fibrous environments where there is plenty of food (they primarily eat our shed, dead skin and other organic matter like mold spore).
-Although they avoid human contact, dust mites rapidly produce a waste product that is easily inhaled.
-And regardless of how well you clean, dust mites are simply a part of the environment and therefore extremely prevalent in almost all homes.
+The short answer is...quite possibly.
+Remember that dust mites are microscopic organisms that love warm, humid and fibrous environments where there is plenty of food (they primarily eat our shed, dead skin cells and other organic matter like mold spores).
+Although they avoid human contact, dust mites rapidly produce a waste product that is easily inhaled, causing airways to become hyper-responsive in mite-sensitive individuals.
+Regardless of how well you clean, dust mites are simply a part of the environment, and therefore extremely prevalent in nearly all homes.

 "The most important factor in an environmental control program is avoidance of dust mite allergen.
 Sensitivity to dust mite antigen is a strong predictor of asthma and asthma severity, and reducing dust mite allergen exposure in the home can reduce the severity of asthma, eczema, and allergic rhinitis...
 Household areas with the highest levels of dust mite infestation include the following: carpets, pillows, mattresses, drapes, stuffed animals, clothing, and upholstered furniture."